When does the next installment of Auxílio Brasil begin to be paid? | Economy

 The first to receive it will be the beneficiaries who have the Social Identification Number (NIS) ending in 1.
 The insured will receive the gas voucher with the full value of the cylinder on the same day.

-The benefit will be paid until the 30th of September for the other insured persons (see the calendar below).
+The benefit will be paid until the 30th of September for the other policyholders (see the calendar below).

 - Aid 2022 can reduce poverty, but account for the poorest will come later, warns FGV economist

-- Government and Congress circumvent electoral and budget rules on the eve of the election dispute
+- Government and Congress dribble electoral and budget rules on the eve of the dispute at the polls

 A total of 20.2 million beneficiaries in a condition of social vulnerability received a minimum of R$ 600 this month referring to Auxílio Brasil.
 The Ministry of Citizenship has not yet reported the number of beneficiaries for September.